sanjayk0330/Quantum-Computing/QOSF_2024/Readme.md

 <p align="center">
 <img src="Histogram_Plot_Larger_Augment.png" width="600"/>

-In most cases, we can assume that there are more solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.
+In most cases, we can assume that there are less solution states than incorrect states; however, we can always resolve the issue by augmenting the circuit to 2n+3 qubits.